elibroftw/blog.elijahlopez.ca/content/posts/monero-transaction-scalability.md

 title: "Monero Transaction Scalability"
 date: 2023-04-16T17:00:21-04:00
 draft: true
+summary: "This post analyzes the transaction scalability of Monero, prompted by PayPal's annual transaction volume.
+It calculates the potential transaction volume Monero could handle based on its current average transaction size and block time, and estimates the annual data storage required.
+The post concludes that sustaining a high transaction volume is possible with infrastructure investment or the development of layer-2 solutions like Monero-based banks.
+It also briefly touches on the cost of storage over time."
 ---

 I was reading a case on PayPal today for my exam tomorrow, and a number that was highlighted was that Paypal processed 15.4 billion transactions annually.
 As a Monero fanboy, I wanted to see how effective Monero could be in the future when inevitability the base layer of transferring funds will be Monero.
 Either in a PayMonero fashion with KYC or a direct processing fashion.